20 Jul Tackling drinking water discolouration across Wales

-Dŵr Cymu Welsh Water has a huge network of water pipes, some 27,000 kilometres, which is one of the longest in the industry in proportion to the number of properties it serves.
+Dŵr Cymru Welsh Water has a huge network of water pipes, some 27,000 kilometers, which is one of the longest in the industry in proportion to the number of properties it serves.
 A combination of soft water, manganese in water sources and a high proportion of iron mains, left the water company vulnerable to customer concerns about discolouration, odour and taste.

 Commencing in March 2017 and continuing through to 2025, SUEZ has been carrying out Ice Pigging™ operations across Wales to help tackle the water discolouration issues.
 A parallel programme of mains replacement has also been undertaken.

 Across the zones, 350km of pipes, including 52km of trunk mains and 298km of distribution mains, were ice pigged covering Anglesey, Pembrokeshire and Herefordshire.

 This programme of mains cleaning with Ice Pigging™, combined with mains replacement where necessary, has been a highly successful and continues in other zones.